rust-lang/book/nostarch/chapter20.md

 ### Dereferencing a Raw Pointer

-In Chapter 4, in “Dangling References”, we mentioned that the compiler ensures references are always valid.
+In Chapter 4, in the “Dangling References” section, we mentioned that the compiler ensures that references are always valid.
 Unsafe Rust has two new types called *raw pointers* that are similar to references.
 As with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T`, respectively.
 The asterisk isn’t the dereference operator; it’s part of the type name.
 In the context of raw pointers, *immutable* means that the pointer can’t be directly assigned to after being dereferenced.

 Different from references and smart pointers, raw pointers: